MVladislav/bumper/docs/internals/certificate-unpinning-bot.md

 ??? note

     On some models executing the above commands are failing.
 In this case you can try to manually mount `data` by checking the boot logs for the correct partition.
-During the bootup the partition table is logged on the console and looks similar to:
+During the boot-up the partition table is logged on the console and looks similar to:
     ```
     GPT part:  0, name:            uboot, start:0x4000, size:0x2000
     GPT part:  1, name:            trust, start:0x6000, size:0x2000